Dr Areti Galani

 NE1 7RU, UK

-I joined Newcastle University in October 2005.
 I research and teach in the area of Digital Cultural Heritage and Digital Cultural Communication; I am interested in the theoretical and practice-based exploration of digital technologies to enhance museum and heritage experiences, on-site and online.
 I primarily work with people-centred methodologies.

 Before I joined Newcastle University, I was a Research Associate in Digital Heritage in the University of Leicester.
 In 2004, I was a visitor researcher in the Mixed Reality Lab at the University of Nottingham.
 Before I moved to the UK I worked as an assistant curator in the Athens University Historical Museum.